Colds, Congestion and Cough in Children

 - Your child has a cough or congestion lasting beyond 10 days without improvement or with worsening symptoms.

-Signs of trouble breathing include belly sucking up underneath the ribs with each breath, skin sucking in between each rib with every breath, or skin sucking underneath the collarbones (clavicles) or breastbone (sternum) with every breath.
+Signs of trouble breathing include belly sucking underneath the ribs with each breath, skin sucking in between each rib with every breath, or skin sucking underneath the collarbones (clavicles) or breastbone (sternum) with every breath.